Mangayarkarasi: Plot

 A heavenly seductress takes away the crown prince from his kingdom to her heavenly abode.
 The wife of the prince is helped by an angel and goes to her husband's abode.
 They spend the night together.
 She returns to Earth and finds that she has become pregnant.
 She is accused of being intimate with the court poet by the King and others.
-She leaves the palace and goes to live with some tribal people.
-She delivers a child.
+She leaves the palace and goes to live with some tribal people and there she delivers a child.
 The King rescues the child and brings him up.
 The child grows into a young man.
 Due to a strange situation the young man wants to have a relationship with his mother without knowing who she is.
 However, the heavenly woman brings back her husband in time and explains everything so that all ends well.